What you should know about NDVI imagery in agriculture

 Why technology progress makes the selection of specific vegetation indices less critical?

 Vegetation indices are convenient when human experts are examining the scans.
 It is difficult for humans to make sense of a large amount of information encoded in the full spectrum.
-For that purpose, it is still useful to present specific indices that experts are familiar with.
+For that purpose, presenting specific indices that experts are familiar with is still useful.
 But the number of monitored acres and the high frequency of satellite revisits make it less desirable for growers and agronomists to do the analysis manually.

 What started as a choice due to limitations became a convention in the industry.